The Land Restoration Fund and Australia's carbon market

 Carbon farming in Australia is regulated by the Australian Government.
 The Clean Energy Regulator administers schemes legislated by the Australian Government for measuring, managing, reducing or offsetting Australia's carbon emissions, including the Australian Carbon Credit Unit (ACCU) Scheme (previously the Emissions Reduction Fund).

-The ACCU Scheme is a voluntary scheme that incentivises organisations and individuals to adopt new practices and technologies to generate carbon credits.
+The ACCU Scheme is a voluntary scheme that incentivises organisations and individuals to adopt new practices and technologies that reduce emissions and generate carbon credits.
 These credits are known as Australian Carbon Credit Units (ACCUs).
 The ACCU Scheme is enacted through the Carbon Credits (Carbon Farming Initiative) Act 2011 and associated regulations and rules.

 A number of emissions reduction activities that comply with legislated rules known as ‘methods’ are eligible under the ACCU Scheme to earn ACCUs.
 Read more about carbon farming methods for the land sector including those eligible for LRF investment.